Jackson00Han/Jackson00Han.github.io/_portfolio/portfolio-1.md

 This project tackles a [Jane Street market time-series task](https://www.kaggle.com/competitions/jane-street-real-time-market-data-forecasting) on Kaggle.
 To build a strong model, we have to handle fat tails, non-stationarity, and sudden regime shifts.

 To balance training time, complexity, and accuracy, I started with LightGBM.
 My offline cross-validation achieves a weighted zero-mean R² (WR2) ≈ 0.0143, which is competitive with the top public results on this task.
+Online learning leaderboard: [link](https://www.kaggle.com/competitions/jane-street-real-time-market-data-forecasting/leaderboard)

 Repo: [Jackson00Han/Jane-Street-Time-Series-Forecasting](https://github.com/Jackson00Han/Jane-Street-Time-Series-Forecasting/tree/main)